xhiccupx/demo/README.md

 2. Username : enter wrong user name
 3. Password : enter wrong password
 * After logging in successfully a token will be generated which has expiration of 30 minutes.copy the token and create a KEY in headers with name x-access-token and paste the token in the value section of created key.
 You will be logged in for 30 mins.
-*for generating token fwt is used.
+* for generating token fwt is used.
 # there are some accounts i have added you can use it for testing purpose.
 # login credentials for admin:
-Username : admin , Password : 12345
+### Username : admin , Password : 12345
 # login credentials for agent:
-Username : agent1 , Password : 12345
+### Username : agent1 , Password : 12345
+### Username : agent2 , Password : 12345
-# login credentials for agent:
+# login credentials for customer:
-Username : customer1 , Password : 12345
+### Username : customer1 , Password : 12345
+### Username : customer2 , Password : 12345
+### Username : customer3 , Password : 12345
-#To get  list of all users
+# To get  list of all users
 *	 request type : GET
 *	route : /getallusers
 *	test case